onflow/flow/flips/20210916-nft-metadata.md

 The most basic example is having `String` be a view.
 Think of this as `toString()` in Java or a `Stringer` implementation in Go.
 It is a way to view your NFT as a string.

 The bigger brother of `String` would be `Display`.
-How do you preview an NFT in blocot, a marketplace or other solutions:
+Here is how you could display an NFT in a wallet, marketplace or other user-facing application:
 ```
 	pub struct Display{
 		pub let name: String